Computing nonlinearity ratios using second order black hole perturbation theory: Adding overtones to the analysis

 and

 Here,

 Similarly, calculating this ratio at the horizon gives us

-Further following from \eqref{hstrain}, to write the nonlinearity in terms of gravitational strain there will be an extra $\frac{4 s_i^2 s_j^2}{(s_i+s_j)^2}$ factor.
+Further following from \eqref{conversion}, to write the nonlinearity in terms of gravitational strain there will be an extra $\frac{4 s_i^2 s_j^2}{(s_i+s_j)^2}$ factor.
 We now want to take $l=4$, and compute the ratio when the linear parent modes are the $n=1$ and $n=1$ modes and for the case when the parent modes are the $n=0$ and $n=1$ modes respectively.
-However, we have checked that the method of steepest descent is not valid for the relevant integrals.
+However, we have checked that the method of steepest descent is not valid for the relevant integrals with the naive choice of contour \ref{contour_of_choice}.
 We thus perform numerical integration in Mathematica to evaluate the value of the relevant integral between the matching points, taking them to be the turning points at the linear order for $s_0$.
-This gives us a rough estimate for the non-linearities (for the gravitational strain) as
+This gives us a rough estimate for the nonlinearities (for the gravitational strain) as

 and